jeremyasirwaad/Pinhead/README.md

 ## Step 2

-In the root start the typesense docker image using "npm run" typesense-server
+In the root start the typesense docker image using "npm run typesense-server"

 ## Step 3

-Populate the typesense-server using "npm run" populate in root.
+Populate the typesense-server using "npm run populate" in root.

 ## Step 4